DeaChintia/deacputri-com/content/en/posts/hosting-my-own-personal-site-hugo.md

 ## Running Hugo in Development
 ### Creating a New Project
-To create the container from the Docker image, I run this command:
+To create a new Hugo project using Docker, I run this command:
 ```bash
 docker run --rm --name de-hugo-dev -p 1313:1313 -v "./srv/http/src:/srv/http/src" --entrypoint "hugo" de-hugo-dev new site . --force
 ```

-The command above will create a new Hugo project, if needed, and put it inside `./srv/http/src/` on my host.
+The command above will create a new Hugo project and put it inside `./srv/http/src/` on my host.
 The container will then be immediately stopped and deleted.
+This part will only be run once to create a new project.
+For existing project, I will use `docker compose` to create and run the container.

 ### Run the Docker Container and Serve the Website
 To run the Docker container: